justinmeiners/justinmeiners.github.io/understanding-groupby/README.md

         IEqualityComparer<TKey> comparer
     );

-Let's not think about the types right away, and just look at the 4 functions that must be provided:
+Ignore the generic types and focus on the 4 functions that must be provided:

 - `TKey keySelector(TSource item)` given an `item`, return a key which will be used to decide which group to place this `item`.
   Usually this simply returns a field on `item`, but it can also generate a key, as we will see in a later example.